 Lasting Powers of Attorney and Powers of Attorney

 There are two types of Lasting Powers of Attorney (LPAs) that enable you to authorise your attorneys to look after your affairs, should you either wish them to, or should they need to, due to your no longer being able to manage your own affairs.
+This could be due to your being away on operations, exercise or overseas postings, or due to health issues.
 (Please see Individuals – Powers of Attorney for more details).

 The two types of LPA are: